bitshifter/glam-rs/ARCHITECTURE.md

 The `Deref` trait is used to provide direct access to SIMD vector components like `.x`, `.y` and so on.
 The `Deref` implementation will return `XYZ<T>` structure on which the vector components are accessible.
-Unfortunately if users dereference the public types they will see confusing errors messages about `XYZ` types but this on balance seemed preferable to needing to setter and getting methods to read and write component values.
+Unfortunately if users dereference the public types they will see confusing error messages about `XYZ` types but this on balance seemed preferable to needing to setter and getting methods to read and write component values.